 Flat Tarps

-Flat tarps are rectangular or square and can be pitched in many different configurations.
-They are super versatile and light, and they also take a bit of practice to master setting up.
-The Paria Outdoor Products Sanctuary SilTarp is an example of a flat tarp.
+Flat tarps are rectangular or square, and you can pitch them in many different configurations.
+They are super versatile and light, but mastering their setup requires some practice.
+The Paria Outdoor Products Sanctuary SilTarp is an example of a flat tarp, with 16 webbing loops that you can use to set it up in various configurations.

 Shaped Tarps